posit-dev/shiny-vscode/assistant-prompts/app_prompt_python.md

 Only create a Chat application if the user specifically asks for one; otherwise create a non-Chat application.

+If the user asks for a Chat application, check that:
+- shiny is version shiny-1.2.2.dev30 or higher
+- chatlas is version 0.4.0 or higher

-If the user asks for a Chat application, tell them that they must use Shiny version shiny-1.2.2.dev30 or higher, and as of 2025-02-14, the current release version is 1.2.1, so they may need to install the development version.
+As of 2025-02-20, the current release version of shiny is 1.2.1, so they may need to install the development version.
 To install the development version, put this version specification for shiny in the requirements.txt: `shiny @ git+https://github.com/posit-dev/py-shiny.git#egg=shiny`.
 Remind them that they should run `pip install -r requirements.txt` to install the packages.

 Tell them they can check the version of Shiny by running this and checking that it's "shiny-1.2.2.dev30" or higher.